-Japanese cuisine is full of unique flavors: this miso and sesame butternut squash perfectly represents the sweet and complex flavors of Japan.
-And frankly, this dish is a change from butternut soup (always very good by the way).
-In this recipe, the squash is caramelized, salty, sweet, tangy, in short it has all the flavors at the same time but in a very balanced way.
-Delicious and easy to prepare, it is also gluten-free, making it a perfect option for a balanced and healthy meal.
-Ideal as a side dish or as a vegetarian main course, this dish will appeal to fans of Asian cuisine, both children and adults.
+Japanese cuisine is bursting with unique flavors: this butternut squash with miso and sesame perfectly embodies the delicate and complex tastes of Japan.
+And frankly, this dish is a welcome change from butternut squash soup (which is still delicious, by the way).
+In this recipe, the squash is caramelized, salty, sweet, and tangy—in short, it has all the flavors at once, but in a perfectly balanced way.
+Delicious and easy to prepare, it's also gluten-free, making it a perfect option for a balanced and healthy meal.
+Ideal as a side dish or as a vegetarian main course, this dish will appeal to lovers of Asian cuisine, both children and adults.

 Ingredients